contributte/apitte/.docs/errors.md

 - Transforms error into json response
   - ApiException (and inherited errors like ClientErrorException) message, context and code are used directly in response
-  - For other (non-api) errors is used generic message described bellow
+  - For other (non-api) errors is used generic message
   - Context is send only if is not empty
-    ```json
-    {
-      "status": "error",
-      "code": 500,
-      "message": "Application encountered an internal error.
-Please try again later.",
-      "context": []
-    }
-    ```
 - Allows rethrow error in debug mode (see catchException option in [setup](setup.md))

 ### PsrLogErrorHandler